Coloring ideas for Crab

 A crab is a small ocean animal with a hard shell, ten legs, and two big claws used for grabbing, digging, and even waving hello.
 Crabs live in oceans, sandy beaches, and sometimes even in freshwater or on land.
 Their bodies are flat and round, covered in a tough exoskeleton that protects them like armor.
 Crabs can walk in any direction, but they often move sideways, which makes them look extra funny.
 Most crabs eat sea plants, small fish, and leftover bits they find on the ocean floor.
 They don’t bark or chirp, but some can make clicking sounds using their claws.
 Crabs come in many colors and sizes, from tiny pebble-sized ones to big crabs with giant pincers.
 Depending on the species, they can live from 3 to 30 years and grow to weigh a few grams to several kilograms.
 These crustaceans are clever, curious, and always busy scuttling around their underwater world.

-How to say Crab in different languages
+How to say Crab in different languages?

 - English: Crab